607011/asciifier/README.md

 `OUT`: name of file to write ASCII art to

-`FONT`: name of font to use; only valid for postscript or pdf output
+`FONT`: name of font to use; only valid for PDF output; only tested with TTF under Windows;
+just give the font file name here, the file location will be automatically detected

 `FONTSCALE`: scale font by this factor (floating point number, default: 1.0)

 `RESOLUTION`: number of characters per line (default: 80)

-`PAPER`: paper dimensions (default: a4); only valid for postscript and pdf output
+`PAPER`: paper format (default: a4); only valid for PDF output

 `ASPECT`: estimated aspect ratio of terminal font (default: 2.0); only valid for text output